MultiCraft/repixture/mods/rp_achievements/API.md

 an old existing subcondition identifier with a new one.

-Useful if for some reason you needed to change a subcondition identifier of an achievement and still want to be forwards-compatible.
+Useful if for some reason you needed to change a subcondition identifier of an achievement and still want to be backwards-compatible.

 If you rename a subcondition without using an alias, then all players who have completed that subcondition will lose it.
 By adding an alias, this allows players to still keep